bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Aaron van Wirdum: 00:24:03

 Right, so what you're saying is I'm connected to eight nodes, one of them is a Tor node because I switched the thing on that allows me to connect to Tor nodes.
-Now this guy's internet Wi-Fi fails, whatever, I'm disconnected with him, so now I'm going to reconnect randomly to another node, which may or may not be a Tor node.
+Now this guy's internet Wi-Fi fails, whatever, I'm disconnected with him, so now I'm gonna reconnect randomly to another node, which may or may not be a Tor node.
 So it's possible that I'm connecting to not a Tor node, and now I'm not connecting to any Tor node.

 Sjors Provoost: 00:24:25